Duality, asymptotic charges and higher form symmetries in $p$-form gauge theories: Asymptotic charges and -form symmetries

-These constructions partially answer to the $\#3$ open question of the "open questions of the Simons collaboration on celestial holography" \cite{simons}.
-Indeed, we can argue that the $p$-form symmetry charge associated to the local current $j^{(q+1)}=\tilde{H}$ is naturally correlated with a smeared charge constructed by pairing with the $p$-form gauge parameter $\epsilon$.
-This charge must be proportional to the asymptotic charge previously computed.
-Note also that the smeared charge reproduce the $p$-form charge if $\epsilon$ is chosen to be constant and with support on $\Sigma^{(p+1)}$.
-Essentially, up to numerical factors, the asymptotic charge of a $p$-form gauge theory reproduces the $p$-form symmetry charge when the gauge parameter is chosen to be non-vanishing only to the codimension $q+1$ submanifold.
-We also note that the $u$-variation of the smeared charge is proportional to the gauge varietion of the $p$-form gauge field.
+The present work shows that the smeared charge \eqref{sme} is, on the one hand, proportional to the asymptotic charge and, on the other hand, reproduces the higher-form symmetry charge.
+Indeed, the $p$-form symmetry charge associated with the local current $j^{(q+1)}=\tilde{H}$ is naturally correlated with a smeared charge constructed by pairing with the $p$-form gauge parameter $\epsilon$, and this charge must be proportional to the asymptotic charge computed earlier.
+Note also that the smeared charge reproduces the $p$-form symmetry charge if $\epsilon$ is chosen to be constant and supported on $\Sigma^{(p+1)}$.
+Essentially, up to numerical factors, the asymptotic charge of a $p$-form gauge theory reproduces the $p$-form symmetry charge when the gauge parameter is chosen to be constant and non-vanishing only on a codimension $q+1$ submanifold.\\ These observations suggest that the asymptotic charge algebra may be interpreted as a boundary-refined version of the generalized symmetry algebra, with both emerging from the same underlying geometric structure.
+In this sense, the results presented here strengthen earlier observations and provide a possible explicit bridge between asymptotic and generalized symmetries.

+We also note that the $u$-variation of the smeared charge \eqref{sme} is proportional to the gauge variation of the $p$-form gauge field.
 Indeed, consider the cylindrical region \(\mathcal C_{[u_1,u_2]}\) bounded by the two spheres \(S^{D-2}_{u_1}\) and \(S^{D-2}_{u_2}\).
-By Stokes' theorem
+By Stokes’ theorem,

 Using the identity \(d(\alpha \wedge \beta)= d\alpha \wedge \beta + (-1)^{\deg \alpha}\alpha \wedge d\beta\) and the fact that \(dj^{(q+1)}=0\), we obtain